lcduarte/XsdToJavaAPI/XsdToJavaAPIRoot/XsdParser/README.md

 <div style="text-align:right">
     XsdParser is a library that parses a XML Definition file (.xsd) into a list of java objects.
-Each different tag has a corresponding java object and its attributes are represented as fields in java.
-All these objects derive from the same abstract element, <i>XsdAbstractElement</i>.
+Each different xsd tag has a corresponding java class and the attributes of a given xsd type are represented as fields in java.
+All these classes derive from the same abstract element, <i>XsdAbstractElement</i>.
 All java representations of the xsd elements follow the schema definition for xsd elements.
 For example, the <i>xsd:annotation</i> tag only allows <i>xsd:appinfo</i> and <i>xsd:documentation</i> as children nodes, and also can have an attribute named id, therefore XsdParser has the following class (simplified for example purposes):